 - Replace electrical cords or plugs if they are cracked, broken, or cut.

 - Flickering lights could indicate a problem.
-Call our certified electricians at 604-832-3016 to speak with our certified electricians and have it investigated.
+Call 604-832-3016 to speak with our certified electricians and have it investigated.

 - Keep electrical cords away from heat and water.